Translate

 Treatment Services in New Hampshire’s Criminal Justice System

 Recent data shows that the majority of individuals cycling through New Hampshire's criminal justice system experience Substance Use Disorder, mental illness, or both.
 SB 508 takes steps to address this recidivism by increasing access to substance use and mental health screening and treatment for incarcerated individuals.
-After passing the Senate, the House added an unrelated amendment to the bill, but the Senate voted to concur with the House’s amendment so the bill is headed to the Governor’s desk.
+After passing the Senate, the House added an unrelated amendment to the bill, but the Senate voted to concur with the House’s amendment so the bill advanced to the Governor’s desk.
+Governor Sununu signed SB 508 into law on August 2.

 Oversight of Substance Use Treatment System